Sustainable Whaling in Icelandic Waters Questions and Answers

 Q: Is Iceland also conducting research whaling?

 A: No. The Icelandic research programme on common minke whales was finalized in 2007 when the targeted sample size of 200 animals had been reached.
-However, scientific research on cetaceans in Icelandic waters is part of an overall scheme of studies conducted by the Marine Research Institute of Iceland in order to closely monitor the health of the Icelandic marine ecosystem and all its major components and study their interaction.
+However, scientific research on cetaceans in Icelandic waters constitutes an important part of a wide range of research conducted by the Marine Research Institute.
+In addition to studies on the biology and ecology of the cetaceans themselves, this research is an important component of ran overall scheme of studies conducted by the Marine Research Institute of Iceland on the structure and function of the Icelandic marine ecosystem.
+As top predators, cetaceans are particularly suitable as indicators of the environmental changes ocurring at present.
 For this research, a variety of research techniques is used including photo-identification, satellite tracking, sightings surveys and biological sampling from the commercial catches.

 Q: Has the Scientific Committee of the IWC expressed opposition to the Icelandic whaling quotas?

 A: No. In accordance with instructions from the Commission, the Scientific Committee of the IWC does not recommend commercial whaling quotas while the moratorium is in force.
 However, the Scientific Committee has formally accepted the abundance estimates of 22,000 fin whales in the Central North Atlantic from the 2007 survey.
 The Scientific Committee has also accepted an abundance estimate of 40,000 for the Central North Atlantic common minke whale stock from surveys conducted during 2005-2007.
 The allowed catches now constitute less than or around 1% of the accepted estimates for common minke and fin whales, well below generally accepted values for sustainable yield of whale stocks.